viklund/FEGA-onboarding/docs/topics/data-metadata-management/README.md

 |:---|:---|:---|
 | Breach response protocol | A protocol for addressing potential security breaches, including consideration of other FEGA nodes, CEGA, key contacts, and institutional/organisational policies. | TBD |
 | Risk register | A risk management tool used to track identified risks including information such as the nature of the risk, reference and owner, and mitigation measures. | TBD |

-### Access management

-**TODO**
-- Describe the distributed data access model and DACs
-- Describe benefits/use of DUO, Crypt4GH, Passports, and Visas

 ## Standards